dyozie/pivotal-hd-docs/content/getting-started/hawq/springdata-jdbc.md

 ###Running the Sample###

-Sample can be run from within eclipse. *Right click* on `BusinessCount` class and click `Run as Java Application`.
+Sample can be run from within eclipse. *Right click* on `PostalZip` class and click `Run as Java Application`.

 ###Output ###